 - Tier IV: Other Sources – Consists of Convenience Statewide Contracts, Preferred Products, SPD approved piggyback, consortia, or cooperative purchasing agreements, and open market sources.

-Refer to the preferred purchasing matrix for required methods to be used to purchase from the sources listed in the order of precedence.
+Refer to the required purchase methods for required methods to be used to purchase from the sources listed in the order of precedence.

 Defined as a risk to life or property of Georgia Southern University.
 Should an emergency arise during normal working hours, contact the Purchasing Department by phone as soon as possible.
 A member of the staff will review the situation with you and make a decision on the appropriate course of action.
 Should an emergency take place after hours, weekends and/or holidays, the department should make the purchase or acquire the services.
 If necessary, the department can furnish the vendor with their VISA card number or advise the vendor that Purchasing will contact them the next work day with either a purchase order number or a VISA card number.
 Departments must contact the Purchasing Department on the next working day.
 Proper follow up action will be discussed and taken at that time.